Emittance Mapping in rf Guns: Methods and Definitions

 \section{Methods and Definitions}

 The simulations were performed using General Particle Tracer (GPT) \cite{gpt}, a robust simulation program of choice in photoinjector community that has emphasis on space charge dynamics.
 Emittance heatmaps were generated which mapped the topography of the pulse length and spot size environment.
 All particle simulations were done in GPT with space charge effects enabled.
-Each simulation consisted of either 10 pC or 100 pC per laser pulse spread over 1,000 macro-particles.
-Two levels of charge were analyzed, 10 pC and 100 pC, charges that are considered state-of-the-art for future systems and applications.
-This was done to reduce computational time when generating heatmaps.
+Each simulation consisted of either 10 pC or 100 pC per laser pulse.
+These two levels of charge are considered state-of-the-art for future systems and applications, e.g. these levels are considered as main operating conditions for the low emittance injector (LEI), a core upgrade step for the LCLS-II-HE project \cite{nosochkov:ipac2022-tupopt046,Qian:IPAC2016-THPOW020}.
+Considered charge was spread over 1,000 macro-particles to reduce computational time when generating heatmaps.
 A field map of the ACT was used, and all simulations were performed until the end of the injector, 8 cm away from the cathode surface set as the origin \cite{ACT2019, A-class}.
 The two distinctly different MTE, 0 versus 200 meV were chosen.
 0 meV was approximated as 1 meV in the simulations and represents copper cathode operated in cryogenic copper injectors \cite{PhysRevLett.125.054801}.
 While 200 meV represents the standard MTE expectation for most photocathodes at room temperature with emission above the threshold, i.e. outside Boltzmann tail regime; one example being Cs$_3$Sb \cite{doi:10.1063/1.3652758} which is being considered for the low emittance injector for LCLS-II HE.